 FAQS About Pecan Pie Brown Sugar Muffins

-Can I make these muffins without sour cream?
+Can I make pecan muffins without sour cream?

 Yes, you can replace sour cream with plain yogurt in the same quantity.
-Yogurt gives a similar moisture and slight tang, which helps keep the muffins soft and tender.
-If you don’t have either, you can try adding a bit more milk, but the texture may be slightly different.
+It provides similar moisture and tenderness, keeping the muffins soft and flavorful.

 Final Thoughts